 Buckwheat is very versatile and can be eaten as a porridge in the morning, or in a savoury dish for lunch or dinner.

-Having buckwheat porridge for breakfast is a great way to start the day, it is very nourishing and energising and will keep you full for longer.
+Having buckwheat porridge for breakfast is a great way to start the day, it is very nourishing and energizing and will keep you full for longer.

 However, if you are looking for an amazing way to incorporate buckwheat in a meal that you can have for lunch or dinner, look no further, and make this delicious Russian Buckwheat Soup.